tkivinen/data-analysis-with-python-summer-2019/project.rst

 the second has weight 1.
 More details can be found in the Moodle.
 You must get at least grade 1 for the project work.

+The following instructions are for the TMC-integrated projects (part7 and part8).

 Sequence analysis
 -----------------